wlharvey4/Scheme/README.md

 ## Date
 ## Version
 # ABSTRACT
-This document is about the Scheme programming language.
+This document is about the Scheme programming language, and SICP instruction.

 # INTRODUCTION
 # CHAPTER
 ## Section